NSBudapest/NSBudapestMeetup/README.md

 **You can add iOS, or Mac development jobs to the board, or yourself as someone looking for iOS, or Mac development related opportunities.**

-*We're going to upload the board every month as a pdf to this repository under the given month along with the presentations, and send the link of the board to the event on meetup.com.*
+*We're going to upload the board every month to this repository under the given month along with the presentations, and send the link of the board to the event on meetup.com.*

 ### How does it look like?